MapBBCode/share.mapbbcode.org/README.md

 ## License

-All files except that did not come from other libraries are released under [WTFPL](http://www.wtfpl.net/).
+All files that did not come from other libraries are released under [WTFPL](http://www.wtfpl.net/).